revpriest/pyPriceAgent/README.md

 Multi-checks
 ------------
-We can example what happened if more than one check triggered on the same day if limit our checks to those we care about and enable the multi-check check.
+We can examing what happened to the price once more than one check triggered on the same day.
+We limit our checks to only those we care about, and enable the "multi" check.

-If there was a sequential nine on both the daily and the weekly candles at once, what happened to the price?
+If there was a sequential-nine on both the daily and the weekly candles at once, what happened to the price?

 ```
  ./pyPriceAgent.py -t TSCO -b 2000 -c seq,seq_w,multi
 ```

-Well, with Tesco it's only happened three times.
+Well, with Tesco it's only happened three times in the last 2000 days.
 The two times it was a bullish signal, it went up an average of 0.5% the next day.

 When it was a bearish signal it fell 1.3% the next day, and was down 8.7% after 20 days.

 ```